AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/import-applications.md

 1. Click Browse and select the XML file that contains the runtime configuration.
 1. Click Import.

-## Export an application’s runtime configuration {#export-an-application-s-runtime-configuration}
+## Export an application's runtime configuration {#export-an-application-s-runtime-configuration}

 You can export the runtime configuration information for deployed applications.